gitforwork2/gitforwork.github.io/about.md

 Scouring the internet to collect correct information to request form I140 was a time consuming process.
 Information collected by such means was valuable to us and we present the same in this blog for the benefit of others and also for our own future reference.
+Contact us: whengreen@@outlook..com

 Checkout the disclaimer page as well.
 </div>
 <br/>
 {% comment %}
-If you like reading these articles, you can subscribe to this blog via [RSS](http://feeds.feedburner.com/minmini).
+If you like reading these articles, you can subscribe to this blog via [RSS](http://feeds.feedburner.com/whengreen).
 {% endcomment %}
 {% include addthis_follow_me.html %}